International Project 2

 This minor is a deepening of the minor International Project 1 (IP1).
 The project work is continued on a higher level of ambition and development.
 Therefore this minor can only be followed if the student has successfully completed minor IP1.

-- Additional courses on project management and/or systems engineering and/or cultural differences and/or English language.
-Partial grade C2 is expressed as a number between 0 and 10.
+2) The same rules apply for project based cooperation.
+Partial grade is expressed as a number C2 between 0 and 10.

 The final grade is transformed to the standards of the own education.